Arturo Toscanini: Personal life

 Toscanini married Carla De Martini on June 21, 1897, when she was not yet 20 years old.
 Their first child, Walter, was born on March 19, 1898.
 A daughter, Wally, was born on January 16, 1900.
 Carla gave birth to a boy, Giorgio, in September 1901, but he died of diphtheria on June 10, 1906, in Buenos Aires.
 Then, that same year (1906), Carla gave birth to their second daughter, Wanda.

 Toscanini worked with many great singers and musicians throughout his career, but few impressed him as much as pianist Vladimir Horowitz.
 They worked together a number of times and recorded Brahms' second piano concerto and Tchaikovsky's first piano concerto with the NBC Symphony for RCA Victor.
 Horowitz also became close to Toscanini and his family.
 In 1933, Wanda Toscanini married Horowitz, with the conductor's blessings and warnings; they remained married until Vladimir Horowitz' death in 1989.
-It was Wanda's daughter, Sonia, who was once photographed by Life playing with the conductor.
+Wanda's daughter Sonia was photographed by Life playing with the conductor.

 During World War II, Toscanini lived in Wave Hill, a historic home in Riverdale.

 Despite the reported infidelities revealed in Toscanini's letters documented by Harvey Sachs (most famously, with soprano Geraldine Farrar), he remained married to Carla until she died on June 23, 1951, and Toscanini remained widowed.